As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 “I always check in with my staff to make sure they feel good about coming in.
 If they say they don’t, we won’t open,” Depakakibo said from her home in Oakland, where she and her wife had the windows closed and two air filters running to protect their newborn baby.

 As record-setting wildfires continue to burn up and down the West Coast, the numbers are still hard to comprehend.
 More than 5 million acres burned.
-At least 33 dead.
+At least 33 people dead.
 One month of destruction.

 Stemming from climate change and land management practices, the fires are also having a massive impact on people far from any actual flames.
 Massive plumes of smoke have converged and covered almost the entire western edge of the United States.
 It has drifted into the neighboring states of Nevada and Arizona, lowering air quality in some parts.
 And smoke even blotted out the sun thousands of miles away in D.C.